basketballforcoaches/basketballforcoaches.github.io/basketballsystems.md

     - Then immediately flows into a pistol action (DHO or pick-and-roll on the side).

 ### Example:
-    - See teaching point video below.
+    - See teaching point videos above.
     - Guard comes off a ball screen and is blitzed.
     - They pass to the short roller.
     - The short roller quickly hands off to a wing coming up (or sets a screen for a wing), triggering a pistol action.